Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Introduction

+where $f^{(j)}(\alpha_i)$ is the evaluation of the $j^{th}$-order derivative\footnote{ This definition in terms of (standard) derivatives requires the characteristic of the field to be 0 or at least $d$.
+All known capacity-achieving list-decoding results for univariate multiplicity codes require large characteristic (previous works \cite{Kopparty2015,GuruswamiW2013,KoppartyRSW2023} as well as our work).
+For this reason as well as ease of presentation, we work with standard derivatives.
+A more general definition, which works for all characteristics, can be given in terms of Hasse derivaties or using the ideal-theoretic framework as follows: the alphabet $E = \F^s$ is interpreted as $\F_{<s}[x]$ (polynomials of degree strictly less than $s$) and the $i^{th}$ symbol of the encoding $\enc_{s}(f) \in E^n$ of message $f \in \F[x]$, is defined as $\enc_{s}(f)|_{i} := f(x) \mod (x-\alpha_i)^s$.} of $f$ on the input $\alpha_i$. \end{definition}

 Both these families of codes have rate $d/sn$, alphabet size $|\F|^s$ and distance $1-d/sn$, and are known to have some remarkable list-decoding properties.
 In particular, for every $\epsilon > 0$ and for sufficiently large $s = s(\epsilon)$, these are both known to be efficiently list-decodable from $1-d/sn-\epsilon$ fraction of errors.
 For FRS codes, this was shown by Guruswami \& Rudra \cite{GuruswamiR2008} (also a different analysis by Guruswami \& Wang \cite{GuruswamiW2013}) and for multiplicity codes, this was shown independently by Guruswami \& Wang \cite{GuruswamiW2013} and by Kopparty \cite{Kopparty2015}.
-A recent work of Kopparty, Saraf, Ron-Zewi and Wootters \cite{KoppartyRSW2023} showed that both these codes in fact approach list-decoding capacity while maintaining a constant (depending upon the parameter $\epsilon$) list size, thereby yielding the first explicit family of codes with all these properties.
-A recent work of Bhandari, Harsha, Kumar \& Sudan \cite{BhandariHKS2021-affineFRS} shows that the framework of Guruswami \& Wang \cite{GuruswamiW2013} can be abstracted out into a unified algorithm for decoding multiplicity and FRS codes, as well as some of the other variants, e.g., additive or affine FRS codes.
+A recent work of Bhandari, Harsha, Kumar \& Sudan \cite{BhandariHKS2024-affineFRS} shows that the framework of Guruswami \& Wang \cite{GuruswamiW2013} can be abstracted out into a unified algorithm for decoding multiplicity and FRS codes, as well as some of the other variants, e.g., additive or affine FRS codes.

-The main contribution of this work is a nearly linear time algorithm for list-decoding FRS and multiplicity codes as they approach capacity.
-We state the results in detail in the next section.
+Kopparty, in his survey on multiplicity codes \cite[Section 7, Item (3)]{Kopparty2014} asks the open question if univariate multiplicity codes can be list decoded in nearly-linear time up to the Johnson radius?
+In particular, can one emulate the improvements that Alekhnovich's algorithm \cite{Alekhnovich2005} obtains for the Guruswami-Sudan list-decoding algorithm for Reed-Solomon codes to the setting of univariate multiplicity codes.
+A recent work of Kopparty, Saraf, Ron-Zewi and Wootters \cite{KoppartyRSW2023} showed that both FRS and univariate multiplicity codes approach list-decoding capacity while maintaining a constant (depending upon the parameter $\epsilon$ where $1-d/sn -\epsilon$ is the fraction of errors) list size.
+Given such linear (in fact constant) sized bounds on the list size, one may ask if the following strengthening of Kopparty's question also holds true: can univariate multiplicity and FRS codes be list decoded in nearly-linear time all the way up to capacity?
+The main contribution of our work is a positive resolution of these open questions.